 The Charity for Civil Servants is committed to delivering a high standard of service to anyone who engages with our work.
 We are keen to hear from anyone who believes we have fallen short of the high standards we set ourselves.

-You can provide your feedback in writing to the Director of Marketing & Audience Engagement at The Charity for Charity for Civil Servants, 5 Anne Boleyn’s Walk, Cheam, Sutton, Surrey SM3 8DY or via our Contact Us form.
+You can provide your feedback in writing or by email to the Director of Fundraising and Communications at The Charity for Civil Servants, 5 Anne Boleyn’s Walk, Cheam, Sutton, Surrey SM3 8DY.

 Whilst we expect to be able to resolve most complaints within that timeframe, if we need to conduct a more in-depth investigation, we will aim to provide you with a full response within 20 working days.
 If we are unable to meet that deadline due to exceptional circumstances, we will of course let you know.

-Stage 2: If the complaint remains unresolved, or the complainant remains dissatisfied, one of the Fund’s Directors (other than the Director of Marketing & Audience Engagement) reviews the complaint.
+Stage 2: If the complaint remains unresolved, or the complainant remains dissatisfied, one of the Fund’s Directors (other than the Director of Fundraising and Communications) reviews the complaint.
 A complainant at this stage is invited to provide any additional evidence to support their complaint and will be asked to provide such information within 10 working days.

 Stage 3: Should the complainant remain dissatisfied with the Stage 2 review, the Chief Executive will consider all the circumstances of the complaint and their decision is the final stage of the internal process.